thanasisn/SDR_enhancement_LAP/article/article_doc.md

 significance on the solar energy production infrastructure are the extreme CE (ECE) events, where the measured GHI exceeds the expected irradiance at the TOA at the same SZA (Equation).
-In analogy to Figure, we show in Figure the number of ECE events relative to the total number of one-min observations in each month.
+In analogy to Figure, we show in Figure the number of ECE events relative to the available number of one-min observations in each month.
 Judging by the distribution of the monthly medians, the most active months in ECE events are January -- March and November and the least active are July and August.
 The highest interannual variability in the 30-year record occurs from October to April.
 In the summer period, the fraction of ECE events is very small, with almost zero variability in July and August.
 Although the most active months for CE events are May and June (Figure), these months behave differently for the ECE events, suggesting that the cumulus clouds that usually cause enhancements of irradiance are incapable to produce extreme events, possibly because of their size and structure, in conjunction with the smaller SZAs in the summer.
+In contrast, during winter the Sun is lower in the sky and clouds are frequently less dense allowing a large fraction of radiation to be scattered forward and enhance the irradiance at the surface.
+These conclusions are based on manual inspection of many sky-camera images during the summer and winter periods.
+An automated procedure of checking the sky-camera images for such events would greatly improve our ability to classify the CE and ECE events and help in the attribution of the causes of the events.

 In general, the fraction of ECE events during the year is very small, well below $0.1\,\%$ of the data, therefore on average it would not